RedFT/ECS/README.md

 any game object, etc) and Subsystems (Event Subsystem, Movement Subsystem, Transformation Subsystem, etc).

-So far, this is what the Composition Heirarchy is supposed to look like:
+So far, this is what the Composition Heirarchy is looks like:

         App: